Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures: Introduction

-The study of time-dependent transport in nanostructures is an intriguing field, offering unique insights and details that are unattainable through other means as using static fields\cite{Buttiker1993jun,Jauho1994aug,Platero2004}.
-The ability to monitor and control these nanoscale systems with either electrical or thermal drivings opens up new dimensions in our understanding of their dynamics.
-This knowledge also aids in the design of new devices with potential applications in quantum technologies.
-Thus, electrically modulated quantum conductors result into new devices with extraordinary capabilities including electron pumps \cite{Kouwenhoven1991sep,Howe2021,Blumenthal2007,Giblin2012,Rossi2014,Tettamanzi2014}, dynamical Coulomb Blockade quantum systems \cite{Grabert1992,Duprez2021may}, AC-driven nano-electromechanical systems (with applications for sensors) \cite{Blick2005} or single electron sources for using in quantum computing applications and metrology \cite{Pekola2013,Averin2008,McNeil2007,Blumenthal2007,Kaestner2008,Feve2007,Brunpicard2016}.
-Similarly, thermally modulated nanoconductors, described within the framework of the quantum thermodynamics \cite{Gemmer2009}, are being developed very rapidly.
-Some relevant examples of thermotronics circuit components are quantum thermal machines \cite{Holubec2020,Martinez2015,Scopa2019,Martinez2016,Rossnagel2016,Brunpicard2016}, thermal diodes \cite{Li2004,Otey2010}, thermal transistors \cite{Li2006,BenAbdallah2013,BenAbdallah2014,Joulain2015}, thermal memristors \cite{DiVentra2009} and thermal capacitors \cite{Li2012,Dhar2008,Wang2007} among others.
-However, despite substantial progress, time-dependent transport in nanostructures remains a challenging and vibrant field of research, teeming with a wealth of unresolved questions and unexplored possibilities.
-This is mainly the case of thermally driven systems and the target of this research.
-Up to now, temperature-driven pumping in nanodevices have been addressed in (1) the incoherent transport regime \cite{Portugal2021nov} and (2) the adiabatic driving when the time-modulation is sufficiently slow causing a net transport of charge or heat.
-Adiabatic driving phenomenon was firstly proposed by Thouless \cite{Thouless1983may}, and formulated by M. Büttiker \cite{Buttiker1994,Pretre1996sep} for coherent quantum conductors.
-The adiabatic pumping is related to a geometrical concept as is the Berry connection \cite{Brouwer1998oct}.
-Recently, adiabatic pumping has been considered for the design of thermal machines \cite{Brandner2020jan,Bhandari2020oct} in which their cycle is controlled by time-periodic changes of a set of parameters.
-The result is a machine in which its performance has a geometrical character being independent on the details of the quantum system.
-Overall, adiabatic pumping is an intriguing and important phenomenon with potential applications in a wide range of fields, from electronics, thermotronics \cite{BenAbdallah2017} and quantum information processing.
-Recently, temperature-driven dynamics have been analyzed in two-level systems, where a time-dependent effective temperature was engineered through the manipulation of oscillator frequencies.
-These oscillators represent the bosonic environment to which the two-level system is coupled \cite{Portugal2022nov}.
-However, most of these temperature-driven studies heavily resort to the scattering theory which lacks a robust consideration of the Coulomb interaction beyond the mean-field treatment.
-Moreover, it cannot capture dynamical excitations induced by the nonadiabatic temperature driving in the presence of the nontrivial interactions.
+Similarly, thermally modulated nanoconductors, within the framework of quantum thermodynamics \cite{Gemmer2009}, are rapidly advancing.
+Examples include quantum thermal machines \cite{Holubec2020,Martinez2015,Scopa2019,Martinez2016,Rossnagel2016,Brunpicard2016}, thermal diodes \cite{Li2004,Otey2010}, thermal transistors \cite{Li2006,BenAbdallah2013,BenAbdallah2014,Joulain2015}, thermal memristors \cite{DiVentra2009} and thermal capacitors \cite{Li2012,Dhar2008,Wang2007}.
+Despite significant progress, time-dependent transport in nanostructures, especially in thermally driven systems, remains a challenging and vibrant field.
+Thus far, researchers have primarily tackled this issue in two scenarios: the incoherent transport regime \cite{Portugal2021nov} and the adiabatic driving \cite{Thouless1983may,Buttiker1994,Pretre1996sep,Brouwer1998oct}, characterized by a slow time-modulation leading to a net transport of charge or heat.
+Adiabatic pumping for the design of thermal machines \cite{Brandner2020jan,Bhandari2020oct} is rooted in geometrical concepts like the Berry connection and it has very broad applications in electronics, thermotronics \cite{BenAbdallah2017}, and quantum information processing.
+Recent studies on temperature-driven dynamics in two-level systems engineer an effective temperature through oscillator frequency manipulation \cite{Portugal2022nov}.
+However, most of the existing temperature-driven studies heavily rely on scattering theory, lacking the consideration of Coulomb interaction beyond mean-field treatment and being unable to capture dynamical excitations induced by nonadiabatic temperature driving in the presence of nontrivial interactions.